jovotech/jovo-framework/docs/basic-concepts/routing/states.md

 # States

-Learn how to use states in your Alexa Skills and Google Actions built with the Jovo Framework.
+Learn how to use states in your apps built with the Jovo Framework.

 * [Introduction](#introduction)
 * [followUpState](#followupstate)